SERPs are getting more competitive.

 In just the last three years, organic CTR has fallen like a rock.
 Even paid CTR is growing!
 (I’ll show you one reason for this below.)

-Being 5+ on a competitive keyword isn’t good enough when you ultimately receive 0% of the eyeballs.
+When it comes to SaaS content marketing, being 5+ on a competitive keyword isn’t good enough when you ultimately receive 0% of the eyeballs.

 Already with the bad news.
 And we’re just getting started.